GandhiCloudLab/waiops-sevone/02-demo-setup/readme.md

 ## 3. Setup Managed Environment

 #### 3.1 Install iLender app

-Install WAIOps SevOne Probe and Configure SevOne to forward events to the Probe.

 Install iLender app on the managed environment.
 It could be on the same OCP cluster where AIManager is installed.